 That was easy, huh?
 Grab yourself some kale and get massaging.
 Your healthy kale salad party awaits you.

-Now that you know the key to a killer kale salad, it’s time to try your hand at this Thai Kale Salad with Ginger-Lemongrass Vinaigrette and get the party started!
+Now that you know the key to a killer kale salad, it’s time to get the party started and try your hand at this Thai Kale Salad with Cashews!

 - 3 Tbsp. avocado oil or olive oil